Etruel-Developments/wpecounter/readme.txt

 3. Widget showing popular posts by views.

 == Changelog ==

+= 2.1 – Jun 11, 2025 =
+* Added metabox with count and reset count button
+* Make a block to update the legacy deprecated widget
+* Option to select the column position in any post type list
+* Enhance the count views with the users logged

 = 2.0.4 – Jun 4, 2025 =
 * Improved output sanitization and escaping for enhanced security.